JanVerstuyft/racing-league/cloud-server/src/main/resources/documentation.md

 * Constructors assigned to **Team B** are rendered in the right column.
 * **Split Constructors** (any constructor that has drivers from both Team A and Team B, such as Cadillac) are centered below the league logo/trophy.
 * In a split constructor card, the driver representing **Team A** is placed on the left slot (Slot 1) and the driver representing **Team B** is placed on the right slot (Slot 2).

+## 11. Lap Telemetry Comparison (Beta)
+The Lap Telemetry Comparison tool allows coordinators and drivers to compare qualifying laps side-by-side.

+* **Dashboard Visualizations**: Includes throttle percentage, brake percentage, gear selection, speed, and delta time comparison graphs, along with virtual cockpit dial gauges.

+> ⚠️ **Beta Warning:** This feature is currently in beta.
+Synchronization, lap alignment, and 2D canvas lines are experimental and may occasionally display false or offset telemetry due to game packet dropouts or network streaming jitter.